What's happening

 A total of $38 million has been allocated by the State Government to replace the ageing Congdon Street Bridge on its current alignment.

-No power outages are planned to facilitate these works, however, traffic management will be in place to assist with the safe movement of vehicles and pedestrians around the work area.
+No power outages are planned to facilitate these works; however, traffic management will be in place to assist with the safe movement of vehicles and pedestrians around the work area.
 A small number of car parking bays along Claremont Crescent and Railway Street will also be closed during the work.

 To maintain the integrity of the road and footpath surface, Western Power will be using a lower-impact drilling method to install the below-ground cabling.
 This requires the excavation of small pits along the route to position the drill and is far less disruptive than installation by open trench.
 After each section is complete, Western Power will reinstate the area to its original condition, ensuring road and footpath use can get back to normal as quickly as possible.